Carlos Labrín

-Carlos Alfredo Labrín Candia (born 2 December 1990) is a Chilean footballer who plays for Audax Italiano in his country's top-level.
+Carlos Alfredo Labrín Candia (born 2 December 1990) is a Chilean footballer who plays for Ñublense in his country's top-level.

 Club career

 Born in Mulchén, Labrín joined Huachipato youth set-up as a youngster.
 In 2008, he was promoted to the first-adult team and was quickly established as a starter centre back after his impressive performances during the Torneo Clausura.

 On 28 January 2011 Palermo chairman Maurizio Zamparini confirmed the acquisition of Labrín, effective from July 2011, for €1.3 million.
-He moved on loan to Novara in August 2011.
+He was loaned to Novara in August 2011.
 He debuted with the piemotesi on 29 November against Catania in Coppa Italia.

 He moved back to Palermo during the winter transfer window due to lack of first team opportunities at Novara.
 He made his Palermo debut only on 18 March 2012, as a surprise starting pick in an unusual 3–5–2 formation for a Serie A league game against Lecce, then being named in the starting lineup also for the two following games against Udinese and Bologna.

 In January 2013 he returned to Huachipato — freshly Chilean football champion in the age — in a loan agreement until the end of the year.
-There Labrín played the most of the team games in the year, including Copa Libertadores where he performed well in a 2–1 away win over Brazil's Grêmio in their new stadium.
-On 1 January 2014 he reached a six month-loan extension with Palermo for play at Huachipato, but coach Mario Salas not considered much him.
+There Labrín played most of the team games in the year, including Copa Libertadores where he performed well in a 2–1 away win over Brazil's Grêmio in their new stadium.
+On 1 January 2014, his loan with Palermo to play at Huachipato was extended for six months, but he saw limited playing time under coach Mario Salas.

 Following the differences mentioned with Salas, on 15 July 2014, Labrín moved to San Marcos de Arica where played all the games of the season.
 After a year at Arica y Parinacota Region–based team he joined Audax Italiano to face the 2015–16 season.

+In 2024, he signed with Ñublense alongside his teammate Osvaldo Bosso.

 International career

 In 2007, Labrín was called up to play with national under-17 team the FIFA category's World Cup qualifying which Chile failed to reach.
-In 2018, he represented Chile U23 at the 2008 Inter Continental Cup in Malaysia, scoring a goal.
+In 2008, he represented Chile U23 at the 2008 Inter Continental Cup in Malaysia, scoring a goal.
 A year later he was nominated to the South American U-20 Championship at Venezuela by coach Ivo Basay which Chile neither qualified.
-However months later with the U-23 team, he as captain was champion of Toulon Tournament in France where was the tournament's best player.
+However, later that year, as captain of the U-23 team, he led it to victory at the Toulon Tournament in France where he was named the tournament's best player.

 On 29 August 2010, Labrín was selected for the first time to the senior side by manager Marcelo Bielsa, for a game against Ukraine at Kyiv.